-A popular phrase we are hearing at the moment is “reboarding”.
+2021 will end in just four months and “reboarding” is still a popular phrase we are hearing at the moment.
 For those not in the know, reboarding is the process of re-introducing people back to work after the disrupted situation caused by COVID-19.

 Trying to engage your employees – and keep them engaged – was already difficult before the global pandemic.
-Now, after months of remote working, with a potential recession and job losses looming, and a virus still in circulation, it is going to be even harder.
+Now, after more than a year of remote working, with a potential recession and job losses looming, and a virus still in circulation, it is going to be even harder.

 However, we believe re-engaging teams in a post-COVID-19 workplace is going to be high on the agenda for all workplaces and in particular, managers and HR teams.